UTAH PROMOTING INTEROPERABILITY (PI) PROGRAM (FORMERLY KNOWN AS EHR INCENTIVE PROGRAM)

 Electronic Health Record (EHR) Meaningful Use Incentive Payments

-CMS goals for this program include:
+CMS goals for this program were:

 - Enhancing care coordination and patient safety